skupperproject/skupper/doc/tls/README.md

 **TODO** Support for rotating TLS Credentials is currently under development and is not yet fully implemented.

 Skupper uses Links to communicate between Sites.
-Each Link consists of a family of TLS Connections that Skupper routers use for internal coordination and proxying application traffic across Sites.
+Each Link consists of a set of TLS Connections that Skupper routers use for internal coordination and proxying application traffic across Sites.
 Rotating the TLS Credentials used by a Link will initiate an active migration where the routers will open new TLS